Close

 Disabled Veterans Authorized Access to Commissaries, Exchanges and MWR Retail Activities

 The John S. McCain National Defense Authorization Act for Fiscal Year 2019 provides certain veterans and certain caregivers of veterans access to Department of Defense commissaries, exchanges and morale, welfare and recreation retail facilities beginning Jan.
 1, 2020.
-DoD and the departments of Veterans Affairs, Homeland Security and the Treasury have worked out details and logistics to implement this act on Jan.
+DOD and the departments of Veterans Affairs, Homeland Security and the Treasury have worked out details and logistics to implement this act on Jan.
 1.

 Who is Eligible